 Daniel Kimble is the CEO and founder of Resonance Executive Coaching.
 He is also the author of the book Unshakeable Influence: Mastering the Inner Game of Leadership, hosts the Unshakeable Influence Podcast, and is a keynote speaker on leadership, teamwork, and culture.

 As the CEO, Daniel is primarily responsible for leadership of the company, senior executive client relationships, and business development.
-He also consults on culture change, coaches senior executives and teams, and leads executive retreats for select clients.
+He also consults on culture change, coaches senior executives and teams, and leads executive retreats and workshops for select clients.

 He is a 30+ year veteran of Silicon Valley, holds executive MBA degrees from both Columbia University and UC Berkeley, and holds a bachelor’s degree in computer science from UC Santa Cruz.
 He is certified as an executive coach by UC Berkeley.
 He also studied coaching with the Coaches Training Institute (CTI) and is a graduate of CTI’s leadership program.